RoutedDart/carbon/README.md

   weekend defaults and translator metadata.
 - `modify` / `relative` DSL plus `addReal*` helpers for DST-aware adjustments.
 - Macro system for user-defined helpers plus mutable/immutable variants.
+- DateTime interop helpers so `Carbon` instances can be passed wherever a vanilla `DateTime` is expected.

 ## Getting started